smaurice101/readthedocs/docs/source/tmlbuilds.rst

        **patternscorethreshold=10**, then 10 or more occurences of

        'authentication failures' will affect the patternscore.
+   * - localsearchtermfolder
+     - You can specify a folder containing search terms.
+TML

+       will read this folder based on the interval in seconds

+       set in the field **localsearchtermfolderinterval**

+       This is convenient to update search terms in real-time

+       to manage evolving threats or frequently changing events.
+   * - localsearchtermfolderinterval
+     - The number of seconds between reading the search terms files

+       in the **localsearchtermfolder**.
+TML RTMS solution

+       will update the search terms in real-time.

 STEP 5: Entity Based Machine Learning : tml-system-step-5-kafka-machine-learning-dag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^